At Rage Yoga, we know that sticking to a goal or a resolution can be tricky.

 There are lots of ways to do this.
 This could be a supportive family member, or a friend who is tackling the same challenge as you, or an instructor!
 Sometimes it’s easier to stay on track if we have someone to talk to about our challenges and victories.
 And having someone to hold you accountable is priceless.

 If you don’t already have some awesome support people then find them!
-Thanks to the Internet, it’s easy to find like-minded groups of badasses online.
-Or maybe some helpful courses?
-Wink, wink?
+Thanks to the Internet, it’s easy to find like-minded groups of badasses online (maybe even some Rage Yoga badasses!?)

 You might be able to find some in-person groups as well too.